 Source: Consumer Pyramids Household Survey (CPHS)

 In difficult times, it was not banks, money lenders, and employers that mattered.
 It was friends and family, and the neighbourhood shops.
 The study does not actually look at the respective share of cash and digital money in the informal sector but one can assume that it is prominent.
-According to the recently published Annual Report of the Reserve Bank of India, cash in circulation grew by 14.7% in value and 6.6% in volume between March 2020 and March 2019.
+According to the recently published Annual Report of the Reserve Bank of India, The value (or number of units) of the banknotes and coins in circulation within an economy.
+Cash in circulation is included in the M1 monetary aggregate and com- prises only the banknotes and coins in...
+More grew by 14.7% in value and 6.6% in volume between March 2020 and March 2019.